sulir/runtimesave/README.md

 To view the saved objects in the graph database, open http://localhost:7474/.

 To start a program from any line (currently only whole methods are implemented), place the caret on the given line and select Run / Start Program at This Line from the main menu.
+The following settings may be necessary for proper functioning:
+- for compilation, add `-parameters` to preserve parameter names,
+- when running the application, use `--add-opens=java.base/java.lang=ALL-UNNAMED` and analogous VM arguments.